postmanlabs/labs-docs/src/pages/docs/reports/all-workspaces-reports.md

 The **All workspaces** summary report contains the following information:

 * **Total workspaces** - The total number of workspaces including public, team, personal, and private workspaces.
 * **Workspaces created over time** - The total number of workspaces created by your team in the reporting period.
+This might include workspaces that have since been deleted, as long as they were created in the reporting period.
 * **Workspaces by type** - The total number of personal, private, public, and team workspaces, and the number of empty workspaces of each type.
+Empty workspaces are workspaces that do not contain any entities.
 * **Active workspaces over time** - The number of workspaces with at least one action on that day.
 Actions include:

     * Creating, editing, deleting, and sending requests.
     * Creating, editing, and deleting collections, APIs, environments, mocks, and monitors.

+    > This metric does not include administrative or billing-related tasks that happen outside of a workspace.

 ## Team Workspaces

 The **Team Workspaces** report shows information about your team workspaces:

 * **Total team workspaces** - The total number of team workspaces for your team.
 * **Most active team workspace** - A link to the most active team workspace in the past 30 days.
+Actions include:

+    * Creating, editing, deleting, and sending requests.
+    * Creating, editing, and deleting collections, APIs, environments, mocks, and monitors.

+    > This metric does not include administrative or billing-related tasks that happen outside of a workspace.

 * **Entities in team workspaces** - The number of environments, monitors, mocks, collections, and APIs in all team workspaces.
-* **Forks and Pull requests over time** - The number of times a collection in your team workspaces has been forked or pulled in the reporting period.
+* **Forks and Pull requests on team collections** - The number of times a collection in your team workspaces has been forked or pulled in the reporting period.
+This might include forks and pull requests that have since been deleted, as long as they were created in the reporting period.
-* **Watch over time** - The number of times someone has watched a collection or API in your team workspaces in the reporting period.
+* **Watch count** - The number of times someone has watched a collection or API in your team workspaces in the reporting period.
+This number includes users who watched and then unwatched an entity.
 * **Comments over time** - The number of times a person has commented on an API, collection, pull request, request, or folder in your team workspaces in the reporting period.

 ## Public Workspaces